kate-orlova/azure-ad-auth-in-kentico/README.md

    1. _Tenant ID_
    1. _Application Key_
    1. _Authentication Redirect Page_

+7. Make sure that your Kentico application is registered in Azure AD

 # Configuration Guide
 1. Make sure that your Kentico application is registered in Azure AD;